scipy/scipy/doc/source/building/windows.rst

 produced with.
 This is still one of the main pain points of building for Windows.
 That's why we will attempt to build our own OpenBLAS.

-First install MSYS2 using `these instructions`_ including the `pacman` update instructions.
-Occasionally during the updates the terminal might ask you to close the terminal but then might refuse to be closed and hang.
-If this happens you can kill it via Task Manager and continue with the instructions.
+We start by installing the MSYS2 platform which the OpenBLAS build will take place.
+First download the MSYS2 installer from `msysintaller`_ via choosing 32 or 64 bit.
 Make sure to install the correct architecture for the SciPy that you want to build (eg. 32 or 64 bit).
-Now, in your start menu, you have three options for opening a terminal which are MSYS2, MSYS2 MinGW (32/64 bit).
+If you are not sure which to use, proceed with 64bit.
+After the install, in your start menu, you have three options for opening a terminal which are MSYS2, MSYS2 MinGW (32/64 bit).
+We are only interested in the latter two depending on which architecture you chose.
+Assuming 64-bit, from now on when we mention MSYS terminal we mean the one fired up via `MSYS MinGW 64-bit` option and not the other two.

 Choose the one that applies to you and keep running the same command below until you get all components are up-to-date.